Skip to content

 Graphic for gross income in 2024/25

-The increase in funding is welcomed but by itself is not enough for the Authority to set a balanced budget for 2024/25 without making significant budget savings and generating additional income, with high inflation and demand for services driving cost increases well above the increase in available funding.
+The less than favourable Settlement is not enough for the Authority to set a balanced budget for 2025/26 without making budget savings and generating additional income, with inflation, national living wage together with demand for services driving cost increases well above the increase in available funding.
+Savings and new income of £21.7 million are reflected within service budgets to ensure services remain affordable.

 Budget